lwasser/lwasser.github.io/_posts/2022-12-17-open-education-data-science-posting-online-isnt-enough.md

 * hard coded paths and
 * repeated code

-Here is a similar snipped from the textbook that I developed:
+Here is a similar code example from the textbook that I developed using rioxarray:

 ```python
 # Create the path to your data